odysseus0/odysseus0/README.md

 **Interested in:**
 - AI coding agents, developer tooling, and agent harness
-- Agents that run your life
+- Agents that run your life (like 🦞)
 - Memory systems for AI agents

 Previously: Research engineering (computer vision) → Systems @ Flashbots